the-human-colossus-foundation/dkms-website/docs/developer-guide/infrastructure.md

 ## Setup

-If you would like to run your own DKMS network, follow the instructions below.
+If you would like to run your own DKMS network, follow the instructions below or simply try [dkms-demo](https://github.com/THCLab/dkms-demo/) which is ready to be run locally with docker compose.

 ### Deploy witnesses